liquiddeath13/VoyagerTF/README.md

 This is an open source project, pull requests are welcome.

-use modded pasteager for this shit to work
+use modded pasteager for this shit to work (thanks chase)

 To be done: